 Skip to content

-Somerset County is Reving Up History for Nations 250th Anniversary
+Somerset County Revs Up History for America’s 250th

-Plans for New Jersey’s 250th Anniversary include Somerset County Going Big to Financially Back Local History in Central New Jersey
+Plans for New Jersey’s 250th Anniversary include Somerset County Going Big to Back Local history in Central New Jersey

-2026 will mark 250 years of American Independence and Somerset County is gearing up to participate in the national celebration.
-And YES, General Washington spent more time in New Jersey than any other state of the American colonies.
+2026 marks 250 years of American Independence, and Somerset County is gearing up to participate in the national celebration.
+And YES, General Washington spent more time in New Jersey than any other state of the American colonies during the Revolution.

 New Jersey played a major part in the Revolutionary War, and Somerset County was at the heart of it!
 Some have even said that George Washington spent more time in Somerset County and New Jersey than in any other state during the War.